 The Lower Lakes canyon area also includes the limestone Šupljara Cave.
 The humid cave has a constant temperature of about 10.5°C. This creates unique conditions, only suitable for specially adapted cave fauna.
 Examples of these cave species are pseudoscorpions, crickets, and millipedes.

 The Šupljara Cave is also the subject of a legend about a wise monk (kaluđer).
 According to the legend, the monk either lived in the Šupljara or Golubnjača Cave.
-According to reports, people used to come to the Plitvice lakes and visit the monk to ask for advice.
+Historic reports say that people used to come to the Plitvice lakes and visit the monk to ask for advice.

 The Korana River begins where the Plitvica Stream transforms into waterfalls.
 These are the waterfalls of Lake Novakovića Brod in the Lower Lakes area.
 This is about 10 metres downstream of the Great Waterfall.
 Known for its emerald green water, the river continues its 143 km course through a long stretch of canyon towards Golubnjača Cave (where the monk may have lived).
 The lower Korana canyon itself is a strictly protected area, so I took the first two photos from a considerable distance with my telephoto lens, looking down into the canyon.

-That’s all I have to tell you about Plitvice Lakes!
+Those are all the legends I managed to uncover about Plitvice Lakes.
 I have to admit, it took me a while to post about this incredible place.
 But that’s mostly because I had to pick a small selection from almost 900 photos and clips (oops).
 I thoroughly enjoyed researching all those legends about the lakes.
 Anyone planning to dive into to Gavanovac Lake to find that hidden treasure?
 If that plan doesn’t work out, I guess I could always shave my head, move house to one of those pseudoscorpion-filled caves, and charge people for some life-changing advice…

 P.S.
 You can find 20+ additional photos in my Flickr album!